bcgov/api-guidelines/government-of-british-columbia-api-guidelines.md

 - **_Use a RESTful Approach_** – use HTTPS request/response format for data access and manipulation and provide proper error responses to the client
 - **_Use JSON_** – use JavaScript Object Notation (JSON) as the message structure for all web service APIs
   - Form responses as a JSON object and not an array
-  - Use consistent grammar case by using underscore or CamelCase
+  - Use consistent grammar case by using snake_case or CamelCase
   - APIs into legacy systems may be required to use a different representation such as XML
 - **_Use URIs to represent resources_** – URIs (Uniform Resource Identifiers) represent business entities, not the operations on those entities.
 If data is returned as a part of a response, use URIs to uniquely identify the data as a resource
 - **_Always Use HTTPS_** –